stankur/stankur/README.md

 I don't know where I'll end up, but for now, I really find any type of platform interesting.
 I like the idea of creating something that people could get together on, with their goals served.
-We are simply butlers, being there for the people, taking pride in our service.
+I like building things :D

 [![Stats](https://github-readme-stats.vercel.app/api?username=stankur&theme=react&layout=compact)](https://github.com/stankur/github-readme-stats)